quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 method inside `InitApiService` interface.
 FYI: in the following example app RxJava wrapper is used for Retrofit-calls.

-The basic map of `queryParams` is formed in `RequestUtils` class by `createQueryMap` method.
+The basic map of `queryParams` is formed in `QueryUtils` class by `createQueryMap` method.
-Basically, this map includes key-value pairs, declared in mentioned utils class, but it may be extended by another ones for Unified API needs, which you may find in `Map<String, Object> HomeDemoPresenter`'s `getDefaultUnifiedQueryMap` method.
+Basically, this map includes key-value pairs, declared in mentioned utils class, but it may be extended by another ones for Unified API needs, which you may find in `Map<String, Object> QueryUtils`'s `createQueryMapForUnifiedApi(Context context, String searchQuery, String currentCardFormat) ` method.

 It's quite important to notice that in this app we use hardcoded values for the next keys: